microsoft/TypeScript-Handbook/pages/quick-start/react-webpack.md

 module.exports = {
     entry: "./src/index.tsx",
     output: {
-        filename: "./dist/bundle.js"
+        filename: "./dist/bundle.js",
     },

+    // Enable sourcemaps for debugging webpack's output.
+    devtool: "source-map",

     resolve: {
-        // Add '.ts' and '.tsx' as a resolvable extension.
+        // Add '.ts' and '.tsx' as resolvable extensions.
         extensions: ["", ".webpack.js", ".web.js", ".ts", ".tsx", ".js"]
     },

     module: {
         loaders: [
-            // Make sure all files with a '.ts' or '.tsx' extension
-            // will be handled by 'ts-loader'
+            // All files with a '.ts' or '.tsx' extension will be handled by 'ts-loader'.
             { test: /\.tsx?$/, loader: "ts-loader" }
+        ],

+        preLoaders: [
+            // All output '.js' files will have any sourcemaps re-processed by 'source-map-loader'.
+            { test: /\.js$/, loader: "source-map-loader" }
         ]
     }
 };